 The student will then be asked to rejoin the committee.
 The chair will explain the ground rules to the student and ask the student to begin the presentation.
 The student may prepare a 1-page handout for members of the committee if a complex diagram is needed for the oral presentation.
 With the exception of this handout, the student will be expected to use the white board as needed.
+[For a virtual prelim exam you may prepare a 1-page handout and, in lieu of a whiteboard, a PowerPoint presentation with a maximum of five slides.
+The content of the slides should be limited to simple diagrams and bullet points, as might be presented using a whiteboard, and should not contain primary data or complex figures.]
 If questioning is slow in getting started, the committee chair should lead off by asking a question.
 The chair should then turn over the questioning to one of the other examiners.
 In a rotating fashion the other examiners should question the student.

 Exam questions should be designed to probe the student's depth of knowledge on the subject of the proposal, both theoretical and technical.
 In addition, exam questions should determine the student's general knowledge of cell and molecular biology especially as it relates to lecture and seminar courses taken, and independent studies and rotations completed.
 Special emphasis should be placed on questions designed to elicit the ability of a student to describe how an experiment was or will be done and to interpret it appropriately.
 When the committee decides that the student has been examined sufficiently, the student will be excused.